zchee/neovim-wiki/C-programming.md

 What does this mean, defined vs. undefined?
 If an unsigned integer overflows, it wraps around back to zero (it's modulo addition), if a signed integer overflows, $deity only knows what will happen.
 More specifically: we _know_ what would happen if a two's complement signed integer would overflow, but [the compiler can do whatever it wants, because the standard says it is undefined](http://stackoverflow.com/a/18195756/558819).
 As a consequence, an optimizing compiler will often assume that a signed integer _cannot_ overflow (please insert mahkoh's undefined behaviour example here) and optimize out some if-branches or comparisons.

+**Conclusion**:

+- if there is any chance of overflow, use unsigned arithmetic and guards, at least it is defined.
+- if there is any chance of underflow, use signed arithmetic and even stronger guards.
+- if there is a chance of both underflow and overflow, be extremely careful and paranoid (guards/asserts).

 ###### Guarded casting

 ##### Fixed-size vs. generic types